Free Website Content - Monetizing Feeds

 Pheedo provides related category feeds.
 Publishers need

-are relevant to the RSS feed's content and actionable by
+that are relevant to the RSS feed's content and actionable

 Hybrid Advertisements.

-fee for many might give subscribers the option to pay for
+A small fee for many might give subscribers the option

-the feed ad-free or view advertisements in the feed.
-The
+to pay for the feed ad-free or view advertisements in

-users preferred an ad free version of the software they
+ad free version of the software they could purchase

-could purchase a registered copy that would remove the imbedded
+a registered copy that would remove the imbedded advertisements.

 http://www.feedforall.com/advertising-in-rss.htm